U.S. says no precise threat to homeland from Islamic State

 There was no plan to raise the U.S. threat assessment level, he said.

-While the United States once characterized threats under a system of colour coded warnings, the Obama administration abandoned that system and now issues warnings targeted to particular transport or economic sectors.
+While the United States once characterized threats under a system of color coded warnings, the Obama administration abandoned that system and now issues warnings targeted to particular transport or economic sectors.

 (Reporting by Doina Chiacu and Mark Hosenball; Editing by Eric Beech and Andre Grenon)